 Students will "use nonstandard units to measure length..." — Massachusetts Mathematics Curriculum Framework

 - The Foot Book by Dr. Seuss

-    Divide students into pairs.
-With oak-tag, use the book as a model to cut out "clown feet" and "red feet."
-Make the clown feet about 11 inches long and the red feet about three inches long.
+- Use the book as a model to cut out "clown feet" and "red feet" from oak tag.
+Make the clown feet about 11 inches long and the red feet about 3 inches long.
 Make enough feet for each pair of students in class.
 This will give students both large and small feet to experiment with.

 Supporting All Learners

 Keep personalities and learning styles in mind when pairing students.

 Have students use their own feet to make a template and measure objects in the room.